sonic-net/DASH/sirius-pipeline/README.md

 make run-ixiac-test    # UDP traffic, by default it echos back
 ```
 # CI (Continuous Integration) Via Git Actions
-This project contains [Git Actions](https://docs.github.com/en/actions) to perform continuous integration whenever certain actions are performed:
+This project contains [Git Actions](https://docs.github.com/en/actions) to perform continuous integration whenever certain actions are performed.
+These are specified in YAML files under [.github/workflows](../.github/workflows) directory.

-* A Commit or Pull Request of P4 code, Makefiles, scripts, etc.  will trigger a build of all artifacts and run tests, all in the Azure cloud.
+* [sirius-ci.yml](../.github/workflows/sirius-ci.yml): A Commit or Pull Request of P4 code, Makefiles, scripts, etc.  will trigger a build of all artifacts and run tests, all in the Azure cloud.
 Status can be viewed on the Github repo using the "Actions" link in the top of the page.
 This will be true for forked repos as well as the main Azure/DASH repo.

   Two tests are currently executed in the CI pipeline.
 These will be increased extensively over time:
   * The `make run-test` target does a trivial SAI access using a c++ client program.
 This verifies the libsai-to-P4runtime adaptor over a socket.
 The test program acts as a P4Runtime client, and the bmv2 simple_switch process is the server.
   * The `make run-ixiac-test` target spins up a two-port software (DPDK) traffic-generator engine using the free version of [ixia-c](https://github.com/open-traffic-generator/ixia-c) controlled by a Python [snappi](https://github.com/open-traffic-generator/snappi) client.
 Using this approach allows the same scripts to eventually be scaled to line-rate using hardware-based traffic generators.
+* [sirius-dev-docker.yml](../.github/workflows/sirius-dev-docker.yml): A commit of the [Dockerfile](Dockerfile) will trigger the [make docker](#build-docker-dev-container) build target and rebuild the `dash-bmv2` docker container.
+It will not publish it though, so it's ephemeral and disappears when the Git runner terminates.
+The main benefit of this is it may run much faster in the cloud than locally, allowing you to test for a successful build of changes more quickly.
 * The CI badge will be updated according to the CI build status and appear on the front page of the repo as well as the top-level README page.
 You can click on this icon to drill down into the Git Actions history and view pass/fail details.
 Typical icons appear below:

 ![CI-badge-passing.svg](../assets/CI-badge-passing.svg)